Non-central limit theorem for non-linear functionals of vector valued Gaussian stationary random fields: Proof of the main theorems.

-It follows from (\ref{2.3}), (\ref{2.12}) and~(\ref{2.14}) that condition~(a) of Proposition~2A holds with the choice of the functions and measures we chose in the proof of Proposition~1.2.
-We still have to prove relation~(\ref{2.7}) in condition~(b).
-This will be done with the help of the following Proposition~2.1.
-(Actually we shall prove in Proposition~2.1 a slightly stronger result than we need.)
+It follows from (\ref{2.3}), (\ref{2.14}) and~(\ref{2.16}) that condition~(a) of Proposition~4A holds with the functions and measures chosen in the proof of Theorem~3.2.
+We still have to prove relation~(\ref{2.8}) in condition~(b) of Proposition~4A.
+This will be done with the help of the following Proposition~5.1.
+(Actually in Proposition~5.1 we prove a result slightly sharper than we need.)